Hierarchically coupled causal models#

 standardize = False # set to True to standardize the data

-init_ratios = [1, 1] # set ratios of dynamical systems and periodic drivers at root nodes.
+init_ratios = [1, 1, 1] # set ratios of dynamical systems, periodic and linear drivers at root nodes.
 Here: equal ratio.

 system_name='random' # sample random dynamical system for the root nodes